m1lt0n/m1lt0n.github.io/about.md

 permalink: /about-me/
 ---

 Hi there!
 My name is Pantelis Vratsalis and I am a software engineer from Greece.
-I fell in love with computers and software in 1991 (wow! that's a loooong time).
+I fell in love with computers and software as a child and started working professionally with software in 2008.

 I love coding and helping teams grow their skills.
 I'm a polyglot engineer (Java, Scala, Python, Ruby, Javascript, PHP), working with tried and tested tools and frameworks (Vertx, Ruby on Rails, Express, Flask, Laravel, ReactJS, Vue).
 I enjoy working with complex codebases and big data and I have experience using the right tools for the job (Kafka, Nomad, Consul, Kubernetes, Docker).